 - Harry Potter and Ron Weasley are forced into formal robes for the Yule Ball.
 Especially Ron, since his are horribly outdated hand-me-downs.

 - Merida on Brave has to wear a confining dress while attending the archery tournament for her hand.
 When she infiltrates the competition, she has to tear apart the dress just so she could move around.

 - Shrek and Fiona have to wear ridiculous finery as acting rulers of Far Far Away in Shrek the Third.
 It's especially hard on Shrek, who is unused to palace life.

-- An unnamed boy in Frozen complains to his mother about this, and she explains that it's for Elsa's coronation.
-His response: "That's not my fault!"
+- An unnamed boy in Frozen complains to his mother about this.
+"Why do I have to wear this?"
+"Because the Queen has come of age.
+It's coronation day."
+"That's not my fault!"

 - Recess: In "Picture Day", the kids have to wear smart clothes all day for their portraits.
 Unfortunately, there are many kids who are keen to get their clothes dirty before then.

 - Bart and Lisa Simpson have special clothes for church.